lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     	Below the plot is the data table generated during the query.
 	An updated results view in which the plotted data has been manipulated.

-    Screenshot of the results from the query described above, with the table on the left, and the r-i color vs. g magnitude plot n the right.
+    Screenshot of the results from the query described above, with the table on the left, and the r-i color vs. g magnitude plot on the right.